ansorensen/catnap/README.md

 - controllers/objectName.js
 - routes/objectName.js

-The task will also add a line to the server.js, adding the new routes to the server.
+The makeRoute task will also add a line to the server.js file, adding the new routes to the server.

+Templates for the route generation can be found and edited in folder Grunt/templates.

 Auth
 ----